krcdavis/mondo/README.md

 **The head scene**: This scene basically manages everything else.
 The player node, pause menu, current map, etc are all children of this node, and it handles things like swapping maps, switching between overworld and battle scene, etc.

 **monster.gd and battlecomp.gd**: A basic monster (as in an individual mon, not a species), and a in-battle-companion-object that holds extra data for that mon while in battle (needs a better name).
+Will later be turned into base classes that the user's project can extend, as obviously adding new stats to your mon system is one of the most basic things you might want to do.
+A certain popular mons series for example of course adds a second attack and defense stat...
+You'll need to be able to add those stats to your mon object if you want to make a game for that franchise.

 And so much more (spaghetti)